EighteenZi/rocksdb_wiki/PlainTable-Format.md

 Let's assume in the example, we use 2 bytes fixed length prefix and in each prefix, rows are always incremented by 0.

-By scanning the file, we know there are 4 distinct prefixes ("0003", "0005", "0007" and "0008") and assume we pick number of hash buckets to be 5 and based on the

-hash function, prefixes are grouped into buckets:
+Now we are building index for the file.
+By scanning the file, we know there are 4 distinct prefixes ("0003", "0005", "0007" and "0008") and assume we pick to use 5 hash buckets and based on the hash function, prefixes are hashed into the buckets:

     bucket 0: 0005
     bucket 1: empty